jul/scam/assets/aide.book.html.md

  - \hypersetup{colorlinks=true, allcolors=myblue}
 ---

-WTFPL 2.0 Do any thing you want with this book except claim you wrote it
+WTFPL 2.0 Do any thing you want with this book except claim you wrote it.

 # Synopsis